 Performance video, 6:21

-This dock was constructed to respond to body weight.
-In engaging with the object, participants are required to negotiate with one another and the object, brought into an intimate relationship with one another and their environment.
+The dock for this video was constructed to respond to body weight.
+In engaging with the object, participants are required to negotiate with one another and the object, brought into intimate relationship with one another and their environment.

 To See Place: Part 2